PromptECO/clariform/README.md

 ### Installation

-For convenience and expediency, the prebuilt image can be preloaded and named:
+For convenience and expediency, the prebuilt image can be installed and named:

 ```
 $ docker create --rm --name clariform ghcr.io/njordhov/clariform